corneliusellen/checks-for-understanding/module-2/backend/week_three.md

 *vehicles_path or vehicle_path(<vehicle object>) - use them to DRY up your code when referring to links and so you're not typing out long URIs.

 7. What's the difference between what `_url` and `_path` return when combined with a routes prefix?
-*_url returs the full URL and _path returns only the URI
+*_url returns the full URL and _path returns only the URI

 8. What are strong params and why are they necessary?
 *strong params is a method you MUST add in each of your controllers to check the proper params are coming through.
 Rails will not let your blindly pass params to your CRUD methods.
 This is necessary for security - for example a mischievous person could go into Postman, send a post request to your application for parameters that are not correct and mess up your program somehow... but with strong params that mischievous person will get an error back along the lines of: Invalid Authenticity Token.

 9. What role does `form_for` play in helping us create our forms?
 *It helps us more easily create forms without using html's tedious form elements.
-It

 10. How does `form_for` know where to submit the user's input?
 *It knows because of the instance variable (the object) passed to it.
 If the object is empty, rails interprets the action as a "create."
 If the object holds information then rails interprets the action as an "edit."
 Rails also knows which path (or controller) to go to because of the object name.
 You can set the url manually through the options hash if you want to override Rail's interpretation.